NI-Measurement-Plug-Ins/pmic-labview/docs/measurements/LED Driver/LED-Startup.md

-# Startup
+# Start-up
-This service performs LED Driver Startup measurement.
+This service performs LED Driver Start-up measurement.

 ## Hardware Setup

-   Hardware Setup for LED Startup measurement is made as mentioned below.
+   Hardware Setup for LED Start-up measurement is made as mentioned below, with Buck Regulator type LED Driver DUT.

    ![alt text](https://github.com/NI-Measurement-Plug-Ins/pmic-labview/blob/users/bkumarng-NI/LED_Startup_Documentation/docs/measurements/meas-images/LED_Driver/LED_Startup_HWSetup.png)

-   The Startup Measurement is implemented with PXIe-4139,acting as Emulated LED Load.
+   The Start-up Measurement is implemented with PXIe-4139,acting as Emulated LED Load.
 The LED Load mimic, requires combination of CV and CR Mode, with LED Parameters defined 'Vo','Vd' & 'Io' for LED operation.
-The CR Mode implementation using PXIe-4139 is based on specification provided in PXIe-4139 manual(page 10), where different Resistance Range supported against the 'Current Limit Range' is provided.
+The CR Mode implementation using PXIe-4139 is based on specification provided in PXIe-4139 manual(page 10), where different Resistance Range supported against the 'Current Limit Range' , in 'Voltage Mode' is provided.

+   Note: i.
+'Voltage Start Level','Voltage Stop Level' parameters in 'Source Configuration' tab corresponds to Input Voltage range of DUT.
-   Note: For Parameter definition , advised to refer 'parameters-def.md'
+         ii.
+For Parameter definition used in start-up Measurement , advised to refer 'parameters-def.md'

 ## InstrumentStudio Panel